Azerbaijani oil prices rise | News.az

 Azerbaijani oil prices rise

-The price of the AZERI LT CIF oil, produced at the Azeri-Chirag-Gunashli block of oil and gas fields, amounted to $69.46 per barrel at the Italian port of Augusta on March 27, or $0.08 more than on March 26, a source in Azerbaijan's oil and gas market told Trend on March 28.
+The price of the AZERI LT CIF oil, produced at the Azeri-Chirag-Gunashli block of oil and gas fields, amounted to $63.86 per barrel at the Italian port of Augusta on Dec.
+4, or $0.63 more than on Dec.
+3, a source in Azerbaijan's oil and gas market told Trend Dec.
+5.

 Azerbaijan has been producing AZERI LT since 1997 and exports it via the Baku-Tbilisi-Ceyhan and Baku-Supsa pipelines, as well as by rail to the Georgian port of Batumi.